With Malaysian Tamil hip hop artists Dr. Burn, Yogi B. and Emcee Jesz

 - contributions to Ein kleines Buch voll Liebe.
 Liebes-Erklärungen aus aller Welt.
 Stuttgart: Pons Verlag, 2009.
 ISBN: 978-3-12-010014-0: four love poems translated into German from Czech, Old Javanese, Raeto-Romance (Romansh), and Tamil.

-Recent Talks and Presentations
+Recent Talks and Presentations (Selection)

 - 2008 37th Annual Conference on South Asia, University of Wisconsin - Madison: “Figurations of (Hyper)Real Masculinities in Tamil Literature and Cinema”